sdarlington/sdarlington.github.io/content/posts/2010-11-17-japan-nara.md

 [![School children painting Daibutsu-den](https://i0.wp.com/farm5.staticflickr.com/4111/5094353870_948624058f.jpg?resize=500%2C333)](http://www.flickr.com/photos/stephendarlington/5094353870/ "School children painting Daibutsu-den by stephendarlington, on Flickr")

-When I tried to get inside I also timed it very badly ((This is normal.
-If I pick a line at the super market or passport control or security I can almost guarantee that it’ll be the longest one.)).
+When I tried to get inside I also timed it very badly[^1].
 Almost every kid in the prefecture was trying to get to see the same thing as me.

 [![Queuing to get in Daibutsu-den](https://i0.wp.com/farm5.staticflickr.com/4084/5093754529_abcb0d2173.jpg?resize=500%2C333)](http://www.flickr.com/photos/stephendarlington/5093754529/ "Queuing to get in Daibutsu-den by stephendarlington, on Flickr")